gvmolin/musicRepoBackend/README.md

 - Database config
 - BaseEntity
 - Uuid config
+- Add users entity

 ## To do

-- Add users repository
 - Add albums repository
 - Add Musics repository

-- CRUD users
+- CRUD users (doing)
 - CRUD albums with dependencies on users
 - CRUD musics with dependencies on albuns and users
 - Auth

 ## Installation